 Fig. 1.- A Kepler-like spacecraft located at WASP-47 discovering Earth via transit observations.
-To illustrate the detection, we employ Q1-Q16 Kepler observations of KIC 11869975 $(R{\star}=1.02 \ R{\odot}, \ T{\rm eff}=5802 \ {\rm K}, \ \log g=4.40, \ K_p=11.1 \ {\rm mag}; \ {\rm Hu}$ ber et al. 2014) appropriate for the Sun as seen from WASP-47.
+To illustrate the detection, we employ Q1-Q16 Kepler observations of KIC 11869975 (R{\star} =1.02 R{\odot} , $T{\rm eff}$ =5802 K, log g=4.40, K_p =11.1 mag; Huber et al. 2014) appropriate for the Sun as seen from WASP-47.
 Top: Earth transiting the Sun from WASP-47 for impact parameter, b=0.8.
-Bottom: Detrended observations (black points) and model fit (red line) to the $R_p = 1 R{\oplus}$ planet signal with $P{orb} = 365.25$ day injected into the Q1-Q16 Kepler observations of KIC 11866975 resulting in four transits.
+Bottom: Detrended observations (black points) and model fit (red line) to the R_p = 1 R{\oplus} planet signal with P{orb} = 365.25 day injected into the Q1-Q16 Kepler observations of KIC 11866975 resulting in four transits.
 The transit was injected into the Pre-search Data Conditioning (PDC) data and successfully recovered using the Transiting Planet Search (TPS) algorithm of the Kepler pipeline (Tenenbaum et al. 2014).

-Fig. 2.- Using the EPIC catalog available at MAST we construct a reduced proper motion diagram, using V - J color as a proxy for temperature, and $V+5\log\mu$ as a proxy for absolute magnitude (where μ is the total proper motion).
+Fig. 2.- Using the EPIC catalog available at MAST we construct a reduced proper motion diagram, using V-J color as a proxy for temperature, and $V+5\log\mu$ as a proxy for absolute magnitude (where μ is the total proper motion).
 After eliminating stars with proper motions measured with less than 2σ significance, we discriminate between giants and main-sequence stars (black and green points, respectively) following Gould & Morgan (2003).
-The sample is reduced to 1904 targets by selecting targets within $\pm 0.26\,^\circ$ of the ecliptic and brighter than $K{\rm p} = 16$.
-Of these, 631 targets (blue points) lie on silicon according to the GO's K2FOV tool.
+Combining Campaign 2 & 3 fields, the total sample is 1519 targets within $\pm 0.26\,^{\circ}$ of the ecliptic, brighter than $K{\rm p}=16$, and lie on silicon according to the GO's K2FOV tool.
 The target list priority order is based upon the expected transit signal significance using a combination of magnitude and reduced proper motion.
-If we assume a transit probability of 1% we will detect of order 6 planets in this field, assuming every star hosts exactly one planet.
+If we assume a transit probability of 1% we will detect of order 15 planets in this field, assuming every star hosts exactly one planet.